claceio/docs/content/docs/_index.md

   showSummary: true
 ---

-Clace is an open-source Apache-2.0 licensed project building a platform to develop and deploy secure internal web applications.
+Clace is an open-source Apache-2.0 licensed project for easy development and deployment of self-hosted web apps.
 Clace provides a web application server focussed on securely running multiple applications on a single installation.
 Clace apps are <a href="https://hypermedia.systems/hypermedia-reintroduction/">Hypermedia driven</a> full stack web applications.